varigence/docs/bimlflex/user-guide/export-to-file.md

 ### Projects

 The next step is to add a project.
 Below is a screenshot of an example project.
 It will generally follow the usual source to target metadata.
-In this case, ensure that "Source -&gt; Zip File Extract" is chosen for the integration template.
+In this case, ensure that `Source -> Zip File Extract` is chosen for the integration template.
 This will indicate to BimlFlex that there are extra requirements around loading to a file and compressing it etc.

 ![Metadata](images/bimlflex-ss-v5-excel-zip-file-export-projects-sample-1.png "Metadata")